Revision total hip replacement

 How soon will I recover?

-You may need to use a walking aid for a few weeks.
+You will need to use walking aids until you can walk well without them.
 It often takes longer to recover from a revision hip replacement than your first hip replacement.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.